thezaza101/sc_ANN/README.md

 The Code was modified by Mr Robert Cox from the University of Canberra and myself

 ## How can this project help you
-Make changes to your ANN inputs without changing code, this will save a lot of time and effort.
+* Make changes to your ANN inputs without changing code, this will save a lot of time and effort
+* Allows you to keep old graphs open in browser tabs
+* Allows you to run the process in parts and explore the data to better understand what’s going on.

-### to do list
+### To do list
 * Make loading/working with large datasets more efficient
 * All non-UI code to be run on a background thread to ensure the UI is not locked while processing
 * Progress bar